 Meet our Governors

-Mrs Sarah Heesom - Standards Chair and Pupil Premium Governor
+Mrs Sarah Heesom - Chair of Governors - SEND and Pupil Premium Governor

 I am Development Director at Transform Trust and Teaching School and am responsible for the CPD and support that is provided to schools.
 I am passionate about bringing out the very best in people.
 I have worked in Education Partnerships for 20+ years as well as having experience of setting up and running a charity and my own business.
 When I am not at work you will find me listening to music, ideally at a festival.
 I have a son who is a full-time sportsman and a daughter at university.

-Mrs Julie Nellist - Parent and Safeguarding Governor
+Mrs Jill Wilkinson - Trust Governor and Safeguarding

-My name is James and I am one of the parent governors at Breadsall Hilltop Primary School and I have recently joined the Finance Committee.
+My name is James and I am one of the parent governors at Breadsall Hilltop Primary School and also Health & Safety governor.

-My daughter attends Breadsall Hill Top Primary and my son will be attending in the next academic year, so I am keen to take up an active role in the life of the school.
+My daughter and son both attend Breadsall Hill Top Primary, so I am keen to take up an active role in the life of the school.
 Making a contribution to the day to day running of the school is a pleasure and I am passionate about supporting the school and helping the school to be the very best it can.
 I enjoy helping in school where I can and I’ve recently helped out with KS2 SATs and school trips.